HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 This how-do guide provides the process for configuring the Gateway API for HCL Digital Experience (DX) and MX.
 The Gateway API serves as a routing mechanism that allows both products to operate under a unified hostname, thereby improving deployment efficiency and management.

 #### Prerequisite
-- Reference the [optional Gateway API documentation](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-access-layer.md) for detailed instructions on setting up the Gateway API for HCL DX.
+- Set up the Gateway API for HCL Digital Experience.
+For more information, refer to the [optional Ingress documentation](../../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional-configure-access-layer/#gateway-api-implementation-for-dx-deployment).

 #### Steps to Configure
 - You have the option to create a separate Gateway API resource for MX or modify the existing DX Ingress configuration.
 Ensure that the Gateway API resource is correctly pointed to the MX deployment path, which is defined by the context route of the MX deployment.